sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 normal string compare might be better?
 Order on Attrs is weird -- all attrs of same node would compare equal.
 Maybe hide these for CharacterData?

-Or should Attr compare data?
-They don't have position....

 ==Exceptions==